cockroachdb/docs/v22.1/migration-overview.md

 ## Step 1.
 Test and update your schema

 To begin a new migration to CockroachDB, extract the [data definition language (DDL)](sql-statements.html#data-definition-statements) of the source database.
-It is simplest to migrate your database schema to a new CockroachDB database before migrating the data.
+We strongly recommend migrating your database schema to a new CockroachDB database before migrating the data.

 You will likely need to update your schema by converting the data definition statements to CockroachDB-compatible statements.
 This can be due to: